 Any participant asked by any member of the community to stop unacceptable behavior is expected to comply immediately.
 A response of “just joking” will not be accepted; behavior can be harassing without an intent to offend.

-If a participant engages in behaviour that violates these community guidelines, CCAI retains the right to take any action deemed appropriate, including but not limited to:
+If a participant engages in behaviour that violates this Code of Conduct, CCAI retains the right to take any action deemed appropriate, including but not limited to:

 - Formal or informal private warnings

 - Formal public censure

 - Barring or limiting continued attendance and participation, including but not limited to expulsion from the relevant event

 - Barring from participating in or deriving benefits from future CCAI activities

 - Dismissal from current CCAI affiliated roles, e.g. leadership, organizing, mentoring, volunteering, etc.

 - Exclusion from future CCAI opportunities and affiliated roles, e.g. leadership, organizing, volunteering, speaking, reviewing, sponsoring, mentoring, etc.

 - Reporting the incident to the offender’s local institution or funding agencies